VeronicaHurtado/FinTech-Module1-Challenge/README.md

 [//]: # ()
 [//]: # (* Why are these technologies appropriate for your solution?)

+The Wealth Management domain is becoming increasingly more competitive.
+Investors are looking for digital solutions that are cross-platform (accessible via Website and Mobile devices), capable of integrating diverse services (e.g. Superannuation, Banking, Investment), with low brokerage fees, and lower minimum investment.

+While Raiz's application has won them numerous awards over the years, this Business will have to continue monitoring the Customers trends and demands for more features.

 ---

 [ˆ1]: Crunchbase [Individual Investor: Jeff Cruttenden](https://www.crunchbase.com/person/jeff-cruttenden)